metashot/awemags/README.md

 taxonomy of each input genome.
-Before classification and for each genome, contigs are concatenated into a single pseudochromosome using the sequence `NNNNNCATTCCATTCATTAATTAATTAATGAATGAATGNNNNN` as separator, which provides a stop codon and a start site in all six reading frames[^4].
+Before classification and for each genome, contigs are concatenated into a single pseudochromosome using the sequence `NNNNNCATTCCATTCATTAATTAATTAATGAATGAATGNNNNN` as separator, which provides a stop codon and a start site in all six reading frames[^SAGALACTIAE].

 This step requires a MMseqs2 database augmented with taxonomic information (see [MMseqs2 database](mmseqs2-database)).